 - a.
 Use data to identify students in need of counseling intervention - Provide support for students through individual and smallgroup counseling that promotes life-readiness and positive mental health during times of transition, heightened stress, critical change or other situations impeding student success - c.
 Use the ASCA Student Standards to guide the focus of individual and small-group counseling - d.
-Explain why providing short-term counseling is appropriate for a school counselor and providing long-term therapy is inappropriate - e.
+Explain the difference between appropriate short-term counseling and inappropriate long-term therapy - e.
 Explain the impact of adverse childhood experiences and trauma, and demonstrate techniques to support students who have experienced trauma - f.
 Respond with appropriate intervention strategies to meet the needs of the individual, group or school community before, during and after crisis response